ctb/titus-blog/src/2019-communities-of-effort.md

 When I was outlining the talk, I spent a fair amount of time noodling about how I wanted to approach the subject.
-I have a lot of disorganized thoughts that I think can be put together in interesting, but for a 20 minute talk, I really needed to pick a narrow focus.
+I have a lot of disorganized thoughts that I think can be put together in interesting ways, but for a 20 minute talk, I really needed to pick a narrow focus.

 Here's what I ended up with.
 I'm curious for reactions!